 Continued human rights violations and abuses all over the world

 Every day, the world is witness to numerous, and sometimes horrendous human rights violations.
 Torture and ill treatment are still regularly used worldwide.
 Women continue to face discrimination and violence, although being granted equal rights under the Universal Declaration of Human Rights.
 A shrinking space for civil society is accompanied by increased harassment and persecution of human rights defenders in violation of their fundamental freedoms while 2018 will mark the 20th anniversary of the adoption of the Declaration on Human Rights Defenders.
-Recognizing the key role human rights defenders play in protecting and promoting human rights, Switzerland will continue to engage for their better protection and the strengthening of the civil society space, and calls upon China to join it in this endeavor.
+Recognizing the key role human rights defenders play in protecting and promoting human rights, Switzerland will continue to engage for their better protection and the strengthening of the civil society space, and calls upon all organizations and countries including the Republic of Turkey to join it in this endeavor.

 Human rights, sustainable development, and peace and security are indivisible, interrelated and interdependent